dutertetimes/dutertetimes.github.io/_posts/2016-06-12-Vin-d-Honneur.md

 excerpt: What does it mean?
 layout: post
 categories: [post]
-tags: [independence day, "vin d'honneur"]
+tags: [independence day, vin d honneur]
 ---

 The British New Year's Day Levee was adopted by the Americans and later by the Philippines.